apurbapokharel/apurbapokharel.github.io/index.md

 ## Hello.

 I let you explore this website if you choose to and build you own perseption of who I am.
-I'll let you add colors to the black and white sketch that I leave you with.
+I'll let you add colors to the black and white sketch that is represented by my name.

-Apurba Pokharel